-The Council's audited accounts for the year 2011/12 consist of the following pages:
+The Council's audited accounts for the year 2012/13 consist of the following pages:

-Pages ntroduction and Overview of the year 2011/12 provides a summary of the Council's financial performance for the year 2 The Annual Governance Statement - summarises the controls which protect the Council's stakeholders 7 Statement of Responsibilities for and approval of the Statement of Accounts 18 sets out who is responsible for preparing and approving the accounts ndependent Auditor's Report 19 The Financial Statements The Movement in Reserves Statement this statement shows the movement in the year on the different reserves held by the Council analysed into useable and unusable reserves 23 The Comprehensive Income and Expenditure Statement 25 this statement shows the cost of providing services in the year The Balance Sheet 26 sets out the assets and liabilities of the Council on the 31 March 2012 excluding the Pension Fund (which is shown separately) The Cash Flow Statement 27 shows the changes in cash and cash equivalents of the Council funds for 2011/12 excluding the Pension Fund and Trust Funds Notes to the Financial Statements these provide further explanation of the above statements and the 28 basis on which the accounts have been prepared 405 The Housing Revenue Account shows in detail the income and expenditure on Council Housing 105 The Collection Fund 112 summarises the receipt of Council Tax, Business Rates and Government Grants, which are then used to finance services provided by the Council and the Greater London Authority The Group Accounts 117 consolidates the Council's interest in Elevate into the Council's • • • accounts The Pension Fund Accounts 127 provides for retirement benefits for past and present employees of the Council and the Admitted Bodies, with the exception of teachers who contribute to a scheme administered by the Department for Children, Schools and Families Glossary of Terms 151
+Introduction and Overview of the year 2012/13 Pages 2 The Annual Governance Statement 8 Statement of Responsibilities for the Statement of Accounts 19 Independent Auditor's Report 20 Statement of Accounting Policies 24 The Core Financial Statements The Movement in Reserves Statement - this statement shows the movement in the year on the different reserves held by the Council analysed into useable and unusable 41 42 The Comprehensive Income and Expenditure Statement - this statement shows the cost of providing services in the year The Balance Sheet - sets out the assets and liabilities of the Council on the 31 March 2013 excluding the Pension Fund (which is shown separately) The Cash Flow Statement - shows the changes in cash and cash equivalents of the Council funds for 2012/13 excluding the Pension Fund and Trust Funds 44 45 46 Notes to the Core Financial Statements Index to Notes to the Core Financial Statements 47 48 Supplementary Financial Statements The Housing Revenue Account shows in detail the income and expenditure on Council Housing The Collection Fund summarises the receipt of Council Tax, Business Rates and Government Grants, which are then used to finance services provided by the Council and the Greater London Authority 107 115 The Group Accounts - consolidates the Council's interest in Elevate into the Council's accounts 119 The Pension Fund Accounts provides for retirement benefits for past and present employees of the Council and the Admitted Bodies, with the exception of teachers who contribute to a scheme administered by the Department for Children, Schools and Families 129 Glossary of Terms 155

-Introduction and Overview of the year 2011/12
+Introduction and Overview of the year 2012/13

-This foreword has been prepared to provide a summary of the overall financial performance and financial management of the Council and to emphasise the importance of viewing these accounts alongside the financial outturn statement, reported to Cabinet on 26 June 2012.
+This foreword has been prepared to provide a summary of the overall financial performance and financial management of the Council.
 The accounts have been prepared in line with the guidance prescribed to the Council under International Financial Reporting Standards (IFRS) to enable consistent reporting across local authorities, the wider public sector and private sector organisations.